EwertonJordao/docs.konghq.com/app/gateway/3.0.x/plan-and-deploy/security/secrets-management/backends/aws-sm.md

 ## Entity

 The Vault entity can only be used once the database is initialized.
 Secrets for values that are used _before_ the database is initialized can't make use of the Vaults entity.

 {:.important}
 > **API Endpoint update**
 >
-> If you're using 2.8.2 or below, or have not set `vaults_use_new_style_api=on` in `kong.conf` you will need to replace `/vaults/` with `/vaults-beta/` in the examples below.
+> If you're using 2.8.2 or below, and have not set `vaults_use_new_style_api=on` in `kong.conf` you will need to replace `/vaults/` with `/vaults-beta/` in the examples below.

 {% navtabs codeblock %}